MohamedAAbdallah/Egyptian-ID-Validator/README.md

 # Egyptian ID Validator

-A language-agnostic, open-source initiative for validating Egyptian National IDs across different programming ecosystems.
+A language-agnostic, open-source initiative for validating Egyptian National ID numbers across multiple programming environments.

+---

 ## 🔍 Purpose

 This repository serves as the **central hub** for all platform-specific Egyptian ID validation libraries.
-Each implementation follows a shared logic specification and aims to support developers in web, mobile, backend, and embedded systems.
+Each implementation adheres to a shared validation specification, enabling developers to integrate robust ID parsing and verification into web, mobile, backend, and embedded systems.

 ---

-## ✅ Available Implementations
+## ✅ Implementations

 | Language   | Repository                                | Status         |
 |------------|--------------------------------------------|----------------|